-Spam emails are extremely annoying and spammers are always trying to find new ways to con you into handing over information, money etc. Unfortunately, even with the best systems in place some can still creep through.
+Spam emails are extremely annoying and spammers are always trying to find new ways to con you into handing over information, personal details, money, etc. Unfortunately, even with the best systems in place some can still creep through.
 But what do you do when that happens?
 Follow the simple steps below…

-This is my number one tip.
+This is our number one tip.
 Emails aren’t particularly secure and spammers are always trying new tricks to get through.
 If the email sounds too good to be true, it probably is.

 One way to try and fool people is through using a company’s branding to look legitimate.
 However, logos and other graphics can usually be captured by simple engineering or even Google!

-Beware spelling mistakes!
-Quite a number of spam emails arrive with simple spelling mistakes – that is a big giveaway.
+Beware of spelling mistakes!
+Quite a number of spam emails arrive with simple spelling mistakes, this is a big giveaway.
 Or, where spammers have improved their spelling, it’s common for grammar to still be lacking, poor grammar is another big giveaway.

-If you’re unsure of an attachment or someone you don’t know has sent you a document you’re unsure of or you receive an attachment you weren't expecting - don’t open it!
+If you’re unsure of an attachment, someone you don’t know has sent you a document you’re unsure of or you receive an attachment you weren't expecting - don’t open it!
 Scan it or simply ignore it.
 If it’s urgent they’ll get in touch.

 “Dear Valued Customer, this is your bank, please send me your card details as we need them.”
 This type of email is one of the oldest tricks in the book.
 In all honesty, your bank will never email you asking for information.
 If you see one of these just delete it or notify the fraud specialists at your bank to prevent it from deceiving others.
 Scammers are also sending similar messages as text messages now, so watch out for that too.

 Don’t click on the link

 Increasingly, spam emails arrive from a compromised but legitimate email server, containing a few phrases, a link and no apparent threat.
-If you hover your curser on the link it will look abnormal and show where the link goes too.
+If you hover your cursor on the link it will look abnormal and show where the link goes to.
 It is via this link that the attacker will try to get something onto your computer - don't click on it!
 This can be harder to notice on a mobile without a cursor to hover over, so unless you’re 100% on the legitimacy of an email, never click an embedded link.